davemarquess/Webpack-Ops/README2.md

 - Click the "Show Size Change" button to display a visual representation of your bundle size reduction.

 **Webpack Config**
 - This tab will guide you in generating a custom `webpack.config` file for your project.
+First, click the "*Select*" button to select your local repository where you would like to generate your `webpack.config` file.
-First, click the "Select" button to select your local repository where you would like to generate your `webpack.config` file.
+- Next, select the languages, libraries, and frameworks you would like to add to your `webpack.config`.
+You can preview what your config will look like in the text window on the right.
-- Select languages, libraries, frameworks you would like to add to your `webpack.config`.
-You can preview what your config will look like in the text window below.
-Once you have selected all desired features, click "Create Webpack Config File" to generate a new `webpack.config` file in your local repository.
+- Once you have selected all desired features, click "Create Webpack Config File" to generate a new `webpack.config` file in your local repository.

 ## Built With